chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "NEW INSTRUCTION": "WHEN tests fail with 'Introduce parameter object' not in THEN update availability and parameter collection for *, /, *args, **kwargs"
 }

+[2025-12-04 12:40] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "suboptimal",
+    "REDUNDANT STEPS": "add ad-hoc println debugging",
+    "MISSING STEPS": "run new test before change, remove debug code", "BOTTLENECK": "Skipped running the newly added test before implementing the fix.", "PROJECT NOTE": "Tests likely compare exact output formatting; ensure expected text matches generated imports and spacing.", "NEW INSTRUCTION": "WHEN a new test is added THEN run that single test to confirm it fails" }